Manoui/website/index.md

 /
 /
 /
+/

 <p style="text-align:center">
    <font size="5" id="lien">
-     <i>Did you ever dream of your words like the ones of Shakespeare, Einstein or Trump remaining forever etched in the memory of humanity?
-Would you like to befamous?
-Then this website might help you!</i>
+     <i>Did you ever dream of your words like the ones of Shakespeare, Einstein or Trump remaining forever etched in the memory of humanity ?
+Would you like to befamous ?
+Then this website might help you !</i>
    </font>

 </p>

+/
+/
 <u>First, try to write something, we’ll tell you if your words have a chance to become famous:</u>
 {% include button_1.html %}